hirengondhiya/shutter-share/README.md

 - Amazon S3:

-    A cloud based blob storage service, provided by Amazon AWS, to hold all the images uploaded by the users of the app.
+    A cloud based blob storage service, provided by Amazon AWS, to hold all the images uploaded by the users of Shtter Share the app.
+- Amazon IAM:

+    AWS Identity and Access Management (IAM) service to manage access to AWS services and resources securely.

+    Used IAM, to create AWS user, and used permissions to allow and deny their access to Amazon S3.
 - Heroku:

     A cloud based hosting provider to be able to deploy the app on cloud and access it using the internet.

+    Used Heroku to deploy Shutter Share app on internet.

 ([Back to Table of Contents](#table-of-contents))